benjreinhart/bencode-js/README.markdown

 Currently only works in browser environments, but support for CommonJS modules coming soon.

+This solution uses classes and OOP.

 This repo is implemented in a Ruby environment, for easy Jasmine testing integration.

 # Usage

-The functions are attached to the native object's prototype, so you can just call encode on Native objects like so:
+The functions are attached to the native object's prototype, so you can just call encode or decode on Native objects like so:

 ### Encode